aetperf/aetperf.github.io/_posts/WP_2022-11-23-A-Cython-implementation-of-a-min-priority-queue.md

 cdef void insert(
     PriorityQueue* pqueue,
-    ssize_t element_idx,
+    size_t element_idx,
     DTYPE_t key) nogil:
     """Insert an element into the priority queue and reorder the heap.

     input
     =====
     * PriorityQueue* pqueue : priority queue
-    * ssize_t element_idx : index of the element in the element array
+    * size_t element_idx : index of the element in the element array
     * DTYPE_t key : key value of the element

     assumptions